about

 I'm a middle-class, white, cis, male, with Magyar (Hungarian) ancestry and cultural heritage.
 I believe positionality is critical (learn more about why it is important for me to share my various identities here).

-I went to a private school (my dad was a teacher there, we paid 25% of the fees) and completed an Economics Degree at the University of Sydney.
+I went to a private school (my dad was a teacher there so we only paid 25% of the fees) and completed an Economics Degree at the University of Sydney.
 I completed my honours in Political Economy and wrote my thesis on Indigenous self-determination and enterprise development.

 I'm about as privileged as you get.
 I am constantly interrogating my power and privilege and thinking about how to share the unearned benefits I receive.
 Click here to see a list of resources I engaged with and draw on in my work.

-My family left Magyarország in the 60s and 70s due to political, economic, and cultural oppression from the occupying Russian forces.
+My family left Magyarország in the 60s and 70s due to political, economic, and cultural oppression from the occupying Soviet forces.
 My grandparents, some of whom are holocaust survivors, had enough of the turmoil.
 Leaving their homeland meant relocating to someone else's land.
-By leaving their home because of colonisers, they became colonisers.
+By leaving their home because of imperialists, they became colonisers.

 God, that is hard to write and integrate.
 Even after all these years of decolonising work.
 But it's true, and we have to face up to these truths so that we can do all that we can to try to repair the damage.
-It is impossible to achieve justice and rectify the crimes committed by the British Crown, the Colonial Nation-State, the early colonisers, and us current colonisers.
-But we must think with an abundance mindset and be open to restorative possibilities (such as how we participate in transformative reparations and landback).
+It is impossible to achieve justice and rectify the crimes committed by the British Crown, the Colonial Nation-State, the early colonisers, and us, the current colonisers.
+But we must think with an abundance mindset and be open to restorative possibilities.
+Such as how we participate in transformative reparations and landback.

 As a coloniser, for almost 20 years, I've been working to support First Nations people to decolonise these lands (see my work).
 I'm trying to unlearn modern Western-European-American cultural constructs so that I can participate in a nation of nations that centres First Nations Peoples and their ways of knowing, doing, and being.